bsc-dom/dataclay-demos/federation-python/README.md

 Welcome!
 This demo attempts to show an example of an architecture for data collection and processing based on dataClay (https://www.bsc.es/dataclay) to optimize tram traffic.
-You can use it to familiarize that with **dataClay's federation** feature, to start developing applications, to explore the different components, etc.
+You can use it to familiarize with **dataClay's federation** feature, to start developing applications, to explore the different components, etc.